HISTORY OF KINGSMILL

 (Note: Spelling errors retained)

-The history of Kingsmill - an area located between the north bank of the James River east (downstream) of the first permanent English settlement in North America in 1607 at Jamestown and the current day Interstate Highway 64 - is not simply a story of a large tract of land.
+The history of Kingsmill - Kingsmill is an area located between the north bank of the James River east (downstream) of the first permanent English settlement in North America in 1607 at Jamestown and the current day Interstate Highway 64 and is not simply a story of a large tract of land.
 It is a story of hundreds of people who carved out a civilization from the rugged wilderness and created a colony, a state, and a nation in the process.

 Soon after the British colonists settled Jamestown in 1607, they began to stake their claims to land up and down the James River.
-The Virginia Colony was quickly formed as a business venture with the main objectives being land ownership, labor, and sheer survival.
+The Virginia Colony was quickly formed as a business venture, with the main objectives being land ownership, labor, and sheer survival.
 The Virginia Company of London was charged with the settlement of Virginia under the reign of King James I from 1607-1624.
 The Virginia Company granted 50 acres of land to each settler who received paid passage to the colony.
-The settler was obligated to work off the debt with 7 years of service before he could obtain his land.
+The settler was obligated to work off the debt with seven years of service before he could obtain his land.

 In 1619, seven men (Richard Kingsmill, William Fairfax, William Claiborne, John Jefferson, William Spence, Richard Staples, and Richard Brewster) were the first Virginia Company members to receive grants of land.
 The largest parcel of land, 500 acres, was granted to Richard Kingsmill.
-Soon land deeds were bought and sold, inherited, and consolidated by marriage, resulting in a series of small farms and speculative plots of land with names like Littletown Quarter, Bray, Tutter's Neck, Pettus, Utopia, Southall, Harrops, Hampton Key, Mount's Bay and Winster Fax.
+Soon, land deeds were bought and sold, inherited, and consolidated by marriage, resulting in a series of small farms and speculative plots of land with names such as Littletown Quarter, Bray, Tutter's Neck, Pettus, Utopia, Southall, Harrops, Hampton Key, Mount's Bay and Winster Fax.
 In the mid-1730s a British colonel, Lewis Burwell III, established a 1,400-acre plantation along the second fairway of the current Kingsmill River Course.
 He built one of the grandest of all James River plantations, Kingsmill Plantation, after Richard Kingsmill.
 It included a manor house, dependencies, sheds and barns, fenced gardens, orchards, and an eventual river landing.

 In 1862, the Civil War regiments of McClellan and Johnston fought the bloody Battle of Williamsburg which took the lives of 3500 men.
 The Civil War devastated the local economy and decades of tobacco farming did the same to the once fertile soil.
 Trade was ruined.
 Cash was non-existent.
 Kingsmill Plantation slowly deteriorated and some buildings were destroyed by fire.
 The only dependencies that remain today are the office and the kitchen built in 1736.